Eurorail and Eurail pass tips and tricks podcast

 If you’re just going to one country, a one-country pass is a good option.
 Prices vary according to how expensive the train network is.

-Regional and Select passes allow you to travel in countries that border each other, so you might choose “Scandinavia” or “Germany, Austria and Switzerland”.
-Regional passes usually include just two countries, although passes involving Scandinavia and Benelux (Belgium, Netherlands and Luxembourg) allow you to travel in up to four.
-With a Select pass, you choose which of three, four, or five neighbouring countries you’d like to visit.
+Select passes allow you to travel in countries that border each other, so you might choose to go to “Scandinavia” or “Germany, Austria and Switzerland”.
+With a Select pass, you choose which of two, three, or four neighbouring countries you’d like to visit.

 And a Global pass allows you to travel throughout the whole region.
 Be aware that not all European countries participate in the Eurail scheme, those that don’t are mostly in Eastern Europe.

 Next, you need to decide how long you’re going to travel for.
-Most passes are available for so many days within two months – you might choose six, ten, or 15 travel days within the two month validity of the pass.
+Most passes are available for so many days within one month or two months – you might choose five, seven, ten, or 15 travel days within the validity of the pass.
 The Global Pass also offers a “continuous” option – you can travel every day within the validity of the pass, which could be between 15 days and three months.

 Class and discounts

 Finally, do you want to travel in first or second class?
-If you’re under 26 on the first day of your pass, you can buy a discounted second-class ticket.
-Adults over 26 must buy a first-class ticket, but if there are two or more of you travelling together, you can get a Saver ticket which saves about 15%.
-If you’re under 26 but want a bit more luxury, you can just buy a first-class Adult or Saver ticket.
+If you’re under 28 on the first day of your pass, you can buy a discounted second-class ticket.
+Adults over 28 must buy a first-class ticket, but if there are two or more of you travelling together, you can get a Saver ticket which saves 15%.
+If you’re under 28 but want a bit more luxury, you can just buy a first-class Adult or Saver ticket.

 Choosing a ticket